nrohani/SARS-CoV-2/README.md

   <img src="https://github.com/nrohani/SARS-CoV-2/blob/master/schema.jpg?raw=true" alt="Analysis overview"/>
 </p>

-In this research project, we analysis for answering these questions using computational approaches:
+In this research project, we addressed these questions using computational methods:

 ### Analysis1: Can human miRNAs be helpful in the treatment of SARS-CoV-2?
 See results in Analysis1 folder.